ibm-cloud-docs/sell/sell-on-ibm-cloud.md

 Software includes containerized applications or system images that your customers can run on their own infrastructure.

-Types of third-party software that {{site.data.keyword.cloud_notm}} supports include:
+{{site.data.keyword.cloud_notm}} supports the following types of third-party software:

 - Operators for adding services
 - Cloud Pak for installing services